 When recording to sequence file (.SEQ), the following compression schemes are possible:

-When recording directly to AVI or MOV, StreamPix supports, in theory, all available DirectX codecs.
+When recording directly to AVI, StreamPix supports, in theory, all available DirectX codecs.
 Some codecs are freeware, while others are paid codecs.
 Also, some codecs may not support all of the image formats and resolutions that can be captured with StreamPix.
 You must check and test the codec with StreamPix to make sure the codec performance and compatibility is suitable to your needs.

 StreamPix now supports NVIDIA's based GPU to perform real time JPEG and H.264 image compression on high resolution and high speed cameras.
 Capture from high speed sensors direct to disk JPEG or H.264 compressed format, eliminating the need to use expensive RAID 0 disk array setups.